nmind/standards-checklist/checklists/bronze.md

 ### Infrastructure

+- [ ] Code is open source
-- [ ] Package is under version control.
+- [ ] Package is under version control
-- [ ] Readme is present.
+- [ ] Readme is present
-- [ ] License is present.
+- [ ] License is present
-- [ ] Issues tracking is enabled (either through GitHub or external site).
+- [ ] Issues tracking is enabled (either through GitHub or external site)
-- [ ] Maintainer / intent of not maintenance
-  - Adding NMinD template for users with important questions
 - [ ] Digital Object Identifier (DOI) points to latest version (e.g., Zenodo)

-### Code

-No bronze-level requirements
+- [ ] All documented installation instructions can be successfully followed

 ### Testing

 Some of these can be enforced by GitHub.

-- [ ] If a package / compiled-code ― successfully builds / installs.
-If containerized, container available or build recipe succeeds
 - [ ] Provide / generate / point to test data
-- [ ] Provide instructions for users to run tests
+- [ ] Provide instructions for users to run tests that include instructions for evaluation for correct behavior

 ### Explaination of requirements
  - Pointers on how to add these things (TODO)